ska-telescope/skampi/docs/src/testing/skampi_fixtures.rst

 		Given an TMC
 		Given an telescope subarray
 		When I assign resources to it
-		Then the subarray must be in IDLE state
+		Then the subarray must be in IDLE obsState

 **Fixtures used in this scenario**:
       **pytest fixtures** can be found in the test file or in conftest.py of tests directory.